 Martin Luther King Jr. Crafts Kids Love

-Fingerprint Dove from Kristen at Busy Kids = Happy Mom is beautiful on so many levels.
+This craft from Kristen at Busy Kids = Happy Mom is beautiful on so many levels.
 I love the colors, the dove, and the collaborative approach.

-Learning about Martin Luther King Jr. in Preschool from Deborah at Teach Preschool gives us an easy and awesome hands on craft for kids to truly begin to think about these bigger topics.
+Deborah at Teach Preschool gives us an easy and awesome hands on craft for kids to truly begin to think about these bigger topics.

-Crafts for Martin Luther King Jr. Day from Valerie at Inner Child Fun offers simple and beautiful activities.
+Valerie at Inner Child Fun offers simple and beautiful activities.
 I adore this Peace Symbol plate.
 Easy to put together and lots of room for creativity!

 Artists Helping Children offers wonderful multicultural activities to celebrate MLK Jr. Day with kids.